spacetelescope/drizzlepac/doc/source/mast_data_products/svm_processing.rst

 complementary techniques named dilation and erosion, which add and remove pixels, respectively.

-In the code, the top level call function is :py:func:`~drizzlepac.haputils.processing_utils.compute_sregion` which then calls :py:func:`~drizzlepac.haputils.processing_utils.find_footprint`.
+In the code, the top level call functions are in :py:mod:`~drizzlepac.haputils.processing_utils` where the compute_sregion() function calls the find_footprint function.
-This function makes calls to two methods in :py:class:`~drizzlepac.haputils.cell_utils.SkyFootprint` that build up a total mask (extract_mask), and find the vertices/corners of that mask (find_corners).
+This function makes calls to two methods in the SkyFootprint class in :py:mod:`~drizzlepac.haputils.cell_utils` that build up a total mask (extract_mask), and find the vertices/corners of that mask (find_corners).